IRA 101: Retirement Savings Basics

 You have several choices when it comes to where to open an IRA, including banks, brokers and custodians.
-Each platform has their pros and cons, so you might consider consulting with a fee only fiduciary advisor to help you evaluate which platform would be best for you.
+Each platform has their pros and cons, so you might consider consulting with a fee-only fiduciary advisor to help you evaluate which platform would be best for you.

-This contribution limit is aggregated across Traditional and Roth IRAs, meaning that your contributions to all IRA’s combined (if you have multiple) cannot be more than the limit.
-Another way to add money to an IRA is to roll money into it from another type of tax deferred retirement account, like a 401k or 403b.
+This contribution limit is aggregated across Traditional and Roth IRAs, meaning that your contributions to all IRAs combined (if you have multiple) cannot be more than the limit.
+Another way to add money to an IRA is to roll money into it from another type of tax deferred retirement account, like a 401(k) or 403(b).
 These rollovers do not go towards your contribution limit.

-Once you have funded an IRA with contributions or rollovers, you have a choice of how you would like to invest the money that is in your IRA.
-Popular choices include mutual funds, stocks, bonds and CD’s.
+Popular choices for IRA investments include mutual funds, stocks, bonds and CDs.
 Your choice of investment depends on your goals, account size and risk profile.
-Your investment choices may also be limited depending on where you choose to open your IRA.
+Your investment choices may also be limited depending on where and how you choose to open your IRA.

 Types of IRAs

-IRA’s can be one of 2 main types: a traditional IRA, or a Roth IRA.
-Contributions to Traditional IRA’s are tax deductible if your taxable income is under a certain threshold.
+IRAs can be one of 2 main types: a traditional IRA or a Roth IRA.
+Contributions to Traditional IRAs are tax-deductible if your taxable income is under a certain threshold.
 If your taxable income is above this threshold, you can still make contributions to a Traditional IRA, but you are not able to deduct these contributions from your taxes.

 - Roth IRAs have a different tax advantage to Traditional IRAs in that all distributions from the account are tax free.
 Contributions, however, are not tax deductible.
 You will not have to pay tax on any of the growth in the account when you withdraw from it.
-Must hold for 5 years.
 Another significant advantage of Roth IRAs is that that are not subject to Required Minimum Distributions as are Traditional IRAs.

 Other Variations of IRA

 - Beneficiary IRA is an IRA (either Traditional or Roth) that you inherit from someone else upon their death.
-These IRA’s have Required Minimum Distributions once you inherit them and cannot be combined with other IRAs.
+These IRAs have Required Minimum Distributions once you inherit them and cannot be combined with other IRAs.
 You also can’t make any additional contributions to Beneficiary IRAs.
 If you inherit a beneficiary IRA, evaluate the investments held in the account because, although they were well suited to the original account owner, they may not be a good fit for your unique situation.

-- Some employers or business owners might also choose to make use of SIMPLE IRAs or SEP IRAs.
+- Some employers or business owners might also choose to make use of Simple IRAs or SEP IRAs.
 These are a different type of IRA than the ones described above and have slightly different rules associated with them.

-If you would like to know more about IRA’s, the internet has a wealth of resources that go into more much detail.
+If you would like to know more about IRAs, the internet has a wealth of resources that go into more much detail.
 Alternatively, you could meet with a professional to help you sift out the information that applies to your unique situation.
 We can also help you to incorporate IRAs into a strategy that supports your long and short-term goals and values –if you are a Clarity client we will have worked on this planning with you.
 If you’re not already a client, schedule a call with us find out if we would be a good fit for your needs!